nikhilvibhav/banking-application/README.md

 Although you can create transactions directly, creating those will not update the balance.
 This can be fixed by adding a new endpoint to perform a transaction which will update the balance in the database and call transaction service to create a new transaction

+---

+## Improvements:

+1. Create a facade between Account Controller and Service layers so Account Controller doesn't interact directly with multiple difference service classes.
+A similar facade can be created for Customer Controller as well.
+2. Both the services and the React client are in a single repository, they can be moved into separate git repositories of their own
+3. Better resiliency using something like Hystrix (not supported in newer Spring Boot versions) or Resilience4J
+4. API Security using JWT tokens or something similar
+5.